skip to content

 Other key events in the two-year calendar include:

-• An annual dissertation conference which provides students with the opportunity to present their work to peers, academics and industry representatives.
+• An annual dissertation conference that provides students with the opportunity to present their work to peers, academics and industry representatives.

 • An annual, formal debate in the prestigious debating chamber of the world’s oldest debating society, the Cambridge Union Society.